geoffhouse/companion-module-bbc-raven/README.md

 Raven is only available if you work for the BBC (sorry guys).

-This module allows you control most aspets of a raven server.
+This module allows you control most aspects of a raven server.
 If you find a missing feature, please raise an issue on github.

 ### Available commands for Raven ###